10.3 Support to youth work

-The only cooperation initiatives that were identified and could have relevance for youth work are:
+The cooperation initiatives that were identified and have relevance for youth work are:

-- The consultation of the National Council For Youth (NCFY) established in 2020 as the advisory structure of the Ministry of Youth and Sports with youth associations, including 50 representatives of youth civil society organisations.
+- The consultation of the National Council for Youth (NCFY) established in 2020 as the advisory structure of the Ministry of Youth and Sports with youth associations, including 50 representatives of youth civil society organisations.
 In March 2022, the council needs a new regulation after the reorganisation of the Ministry of Youth and Sports and the establishment of the Ministry of Family, Youth and Equal Opportunities in January 2022.

-- The main events organised by the National Agency for Community Programmes in the Field of Education and Vocational Training events dedicated to social inclusion, non-formal education, visibility and dissemination events, etc. events when representatives of young NGOs, public services, local and national authorities with responsibilities in the field of young and representative of non-affiliated youth are part of the events.
+- The main events organised by the National Agency for Community Programmes in the Field of Education and Vocational Training, events dedicated to social inclusion, non-formal education, visibility and dissemination of results, etc. Representatives of young NGOs, public services, local and national authorities with responsibilities in the field of young and representative of non-affiliated youth are part of these events.

-- The joint action of the Youth and Camps Department of the Ministry of Youth and Sport and Covasna Youth and Sport County’s Department of supporting the initiative group that aims to set up the Youth Workers’ Professional Association in Romania, initiative started in June 2019 but no public updates of the activity are currently available.
+- The joint action of the the Youth and Camps Department of the Ministry of Youth and Sport and Covasna Youth and Sport County’s Department of supporting the initiative group that aimed to set up the Youth Workers’ Professional Association in Romania, in June 2019.